radical-cybertools/radical.pilot/docs/source/tutorial/index.rst

 Tutorial
 ********

 This tutorial will walk you through the basic features of RADICAL-Pilot.
-Several examples illustrate common workflow usages in distributed environments.
+Several examples illustrate some common usage patterns in distributed environments.

 **Prerequisites:**